-interest (weight gain).
-In our study, we would need to consider the sex of the calves carefully even though we may not be interested in that effect (red arrow).

-One example of confounding is where a variable that is not of sample chosen, including proper control of confounding interest in the study (calf sex) affects both the treatment confounding, we must consider causal DAGs.

-Internal validity is the validity of the experiment for the

-To properly consider other variables to reduce bias from

-- When confounding is so strong that the effects cannot be disentangled (e.g. a poorly designed experiment in which all male cows receive protein supplement, and all females do not) the study is referred to as confounded.
+- Internal validity is the validity of the experiment for the sample chosen, including proper control of confounding variables. - To properly consider other variables to reduce bias from confounding, we must consider causal DAGs. - One example of confounding is where a variable that is not of interest in the study (calf sex) affects both the treatment variable (protein supplementation) and the outcome of interest (weight gain).
+In our study, we would need to consider the sex of the calves carefully even though we may not be interested in that effect (red arrow). - When confounding is so strong that the effects cannot be disentangled (e.g. a poorly designed experiment in which all male cows receive protein supplement, and all females do not) the study is referred to as confounded.